 4. Reducing time to hire with Instahiring

-5. Bring down the cost of Hiring through Virtualization, Automation, and Reuse
+5. Bring Down Cost of Hiring through Virtualization, Automation, and Reuse

 While the above techniques are tried and tested, there are a lot of other techniques being successfully piloted by many organizations across the globe.
 As practitioners, recruiters need to proactively look out solutions which can solve specific problems.
 If you end up trying any of the above recommendations or something else works for you, please share your experience with me at email@example.com.